dsoto/ENSP-337-notes/energy-modeling.md

 - The key observables in thermal systems are temperature, power, and time.
 - When graphed, the slopes and areas of these variables can provide important insight into building operation.

+## Analytical Models

+- For simple situations, we can write models using mathematical functions like the exponential function that describe building behavior.

+## Computational Models

+- For many physical situations, we start with a relationship for the slope of a curve and then use computational techniques to predict behavior.

 ## Data Collection Devices